husskhosravi/AdventureWorks-sales-dashboard/README.md

 ---

-*Note: Due to data sensitivity, the actual data sources have been anonymised and only the Power BI model structure is shared.*
+*Note: The actual data sources have been anonymised and only the Power BI model structure is shared.*